 What you should focus on instead is drilling the various test sections and question types so you won’t be stymied by anything that comes your way.
 At Prep Expert, that’s exactly what we do with the students we work with every year.

-Our instructors will drill with both teach you the information and strategies you’ll need to memorize, and give you a chance to practice them through weekly practice tests and homework assignments.
+Our instructors will both teach you the information and strategies you’ll need to memorize, and give you a chance to practice them through weekly practice tests and homework assignments.
 Each week, you can check your progress and see which sections give you the most trouble.

 By the time you finish our course, you will have a strong idea of what to expect and how to tackle it accordingly.
 We work with materials derived from previously administered ACT tests; so what we give you is what the real thing will look like on test day.